ietf-wg-cellar/ebml-specification/specification.markdown

 type: String

-description: The name of the DocTypeExtension to identify it from other DocTypeExtension of the same DocType+DocTypeVersion tuple.
+description: The name of the DocTypeExtension to differentiate it from other DocTypeExtension of the same DocType+DocTypeVersion tuple.
 A DocTypeExtensionName value MUST be unique within the EBML Header.

 ### DocTypeExtensionVersion Element